 Developing turn-key installations and systems

-Eltomation, located in Voorthuizen, specializes in the development and delivery of turn-key product installations and systems for the production of different kinds of cement bound sheets, such as: Wood Wool Cement Board (WWCB), also called woodwool cement slab, EltoBoard, EltoPlank, and Cement Bonded Particle Board (CBPB).
+Eltomation, located in Voorthuizen, specialises in the development and delivery of turn-key product installations and systems for the production of different kinds of cement bound sheets, such as: Wood Wool Cement Board (WWCB), also called woodwool cement slab, EltoBoard, EltoPlank, and Cement Bonded Particle Board (CBPB).

 These slabs and panels are used as insulating ceiling or wall boards, as well as roof boards.
 What's more, these boards are used in building systems as permanent formwork.
 Eltomation has more than 150 of these product locations and systems in roughly thirty countries worldwide.
 Eltomation also holds many patents on self-developed machines.